lsst/LDM-493/_technotes.rst

 A technote *can* be updated freely by the authors.
 If new information needs to be documented that fits an existing technotes’ scope, that existing technote can be updated rather than create an entirely new document.
 This approach reduces the amount of legacy documentation.
-Archival tools and the LSST the Docs publishing platform maintain older versions of technotes for historical interest.
+Archival tools and the :ref:`LSST the Docs <platforms-ltd>` publishing platform maintain older versions of technotes for historical interest.